 3. And the Band Played On: Politics, People, and the AIDS Epidemic

 The tagline is politics, people, and the AIDS epidemic.
-This is a chunky book with teeny tiny writing, and I’ve read every single page of this.
+This is a chunky book with tiny writing, and I’ve read every single page of it.
 You need patience for this one.
-Sometimes the contents and the topics make me so angry that I have to put them down.
+Sometimes, the contents and the topics make me so angry that I must put them down.
 But I’ve read enough of it to recommend it in good conscience.

-The author talks about Reagan’s failures as president how he tried to dismiss the CDC’s advice because he didn’t like what they said.
-There are a lot of parallels that could be made to the USA’s circumstances today, and it talks about the race to a cure.
+The author discusses Reagan’s failures as president and how he dismissed the CDC’s advice because he didn’t like their findings.
+Many parallels can be drawn between these circumstances and the USA’s today, and the author also discusses the race to a cure.

 Author: Randy Shilts